This is a summary review of The Art of Ware containing key details about the book.

 Chapter XIII: Use of Spies - Focuses on the importance of developing good information sources, and specifies the five types of intelligence sources and how to best manage each of them.

-What are good quotes from The Art of War?
+What is a good quote from The Art of War?

 "Appear weak when you are strong, and strong when you are weak"